wp-cli/handbook/_posts/2016-06-23-future-wp-cli.md

 Contributions in these areas will always be welcome.
 Maintainership is a longer-term commitment to the project, focused on ongoing improvements to the specific area.
 WP-CLI expects its maintainers to commit a few hours per week to the project.

 At this time, we don't have plans to establish a legal WP-CLI organization.
 We've decided the operational complexities exceed the benefits.
-While many companies and individuals want to donate to WP-CLI, introducing money to the picture has the real possibility of causing more harm than good.
+While many companies and individuals want to donate to WP-CLI, introducing money always has the possibility of causing more harm than good.
 Instead, we'll use Kickstarter to fund larger endeavors on an as-needed basis.

 If you would like to become a maintainer of WP-CLI in a non-code role, please email [info@wp-cli.org](mailto:info@wp-cli.org).
 Expect to participate in a trial period of 2-3 months.